ECA Review

 Bashaw residents will only pay about $50 extra every two months for increased water costs associated with connecting to...
 Read More

-Homes are lit up for the season in east central Alberta including this home in Castor, Ab.

-Visitors to Big Valley may soon be greeted by two new signs celebrating the community’s now famous native son....
+Visitors to Big Valley may soon be greeted by two new signs celebrating the community’s now famous native son.
+On Dec.
+2, a delegation approaching Big Valley Council for...
 Read More

 Members of the Battle River Watershed Alliance (BRWA) board and staff are, from the left, back row: Sheila Logelin, David Samm, Bruce Cummins, Barb Bosh, John Pearson, Lorne Ferguson,...
 Read More